DavidGriffith/bluebox-avr/README.md

 the 2600hz key while turning the unit on.
 This will cause a 1700hz tone to play.
 Then press a key for the mode you want to set as the startup mode.
 Two tones will then play to let you know that your desired mode has been saved to memory.

-On startup and when setting startup mode, if you hold the hash key (\#), this will toggle between a tone length and interval of 75 milliseconds and 120 milliseconds.
-Currently this setting is not saved.
+Similarly, you can toggle the tone length of MF and DTMF tones between 75 milliseconds and 120 milliseconds by holding the hash key (\#).